amperka/Octoliner/API.md

 ### `void analogReadAll(uint16_t* analogValues)`

-Reads all 8 channels to user array rawData.
+Reads all 8 channels to an array pointed by `analogValues`.
+The array must be enough in length to hold 8 elements.

 ### `virtual uint8_t patternMaker(uint16_t* rawData)`

-Make 8-bit pattern from rawData array - one bit for one channel.
-"1" is dark and "0" is light.
-User can replace this method to own algorythm.
-For example, for using other trashold level.
+Makes a 8-bit pattern from the `analogValues` array.
+One bit for one channel. `1` is for dark and `0` is for light.
+The threshold value is computed automatically, as a part of the algorithm.

+Override this method to use own algorithm.
+For example, using another threshold level.

-### `virtual float patternDecoder(uint8_t pattern)`
+### `virtual float mapPatternToLine(uint8_t pattern) const`

-Interpret channels pattern as line position in range from `-1.0` (on the left extreme) to `+1.0` (on the right extreme).
+Interpret channel pattern as a line position in the range from `-1.0` (on the left extreme) to `+1.0` (on the right extreme).
 When the line is under the sensor center, the return value is `0.0`.

-The method is implemented in a way which makes it suitable to track a line of ~17 to 25 mm in thickness.
+The method is implemented in a way that makes it suitable to track a line of ~15 to 25 mm in thickness.
 The result is not fairly analog but comes at increments of ⅛.
-Nevertheless the return value is a good input for a PID-controller.
+Nevertheless, the return value is a good input for a PID-controller.

-If the current sensor reading does not allow understanding of the line position (some trash under the sensor or gone out of track), the previous value is returned.
-The starting value is `0.0`.
+If the current sensor reading does not allow understanding of the line position (some trash under the sensor or gone out of track), the `NaN` value is returned.

-User can replace this method to own, for other line thickness or other mind.
+Override this method to deal with other line thicknesses or racing conditions.

 ### `uint8_t digitalReadAll()`

-Reads all 8 channels raw data and interpret it to line position pattern.
+Reads all 8 channels and interpret them as a binary pattern.
+One bit for one channel. `1` is for dark and `0` is for light.

 ### `float trackLine()`